mysticdrac/proxyscrape/README.md

 # NOTE
-if you are using this code into your software, please add "contribution to Mysticdrac/MysticCode/savenirity"
+if you are using this code into your software, please add "Mysticdrac/MysticCode/savenirity" as participant